 The Drin River Basin is home to 1.6 million people in the Western Balkans.
 Their lives depend on this system, which provides the resources they need for electricity generation, irrigation, fishing and recreational activities.
 Increasing floods and droughts in the Mediterranean region, and especially in the Western Balkans, will pose ever greater risks to the economy, flora, fauna and human health.

-In Albania, Kosovo, Macedonia, Montenegro and Serbia the project is based on a diversified regional, national and local partner structure.
-GIZ support consists of advisory services provided by international, regional and local experts, in-service training measures, and procurement of equipment and materials.
+The project focuses on the Drin River Basin, and supports national institutions in Albania, Kosovo, Macedonia, Montenegro, and the Drin Core Group (DCG) as a regional structure that could be the precursor of a Drin River Basin Commission.
+Project support consists of advisory services by international, regional and local experts, in-service training measures, and procurement of equipment and materials.